Persistent Current States in Bilayer Graphene: Discussion

-Because they appear only at low carrier densities, comparable to or smaller than typical disorder-induced density-fluctuation scales for bilayer samples on silicon oxide substrates, and because large electric fields are favorable for their occurrence, we anticipate that momentum space condensation is at present most likely to occur in dual-gated bilayer graphene samples on h-BN substrates~\cite{Dean}.
-We expect that trigonal warping of the unbalanced bilayer conduction bands will favor momentum space condensation over competing~\cite{CDW} density-wave instabilities.
-Because the $\ell=1$ Pomeranchuk instability is likely only within states in which spin or valley polarization, or both, has already occurred, its appearance should be signaled most clearly by observables that reflect broken inversion symmetry, rather than simply broken time reversal symmetry.
-Since spontaneous currents cannot flow in closed samples, or even in samples that are in contact with an unbiased external circuit, equilibrium momentum space condensation must be accompanied by domain formation.
-We expect that this property will lead, not to dissipationless current flow of the type observed in superconducting samples, but instead to highly non-linear and hysteretic current-voltage characteristics.
+Because the Fermi surface instabilities discussed in this paper appear only at low carrier densities, comparable to or smaller than typical disorder-induced density-fluctuation scales for bilayer samples on silicon oxide substrates, and because large electric fields are favorable for their occurrence, we anticipate that momentum space condensation is at present a realistic possibility only for dual-gated bilayer graphene samples on h-BN substrates.~\cite{Dean} We expect that trigonal warping of the unbalanced bilayer conduction bands will favor momentum space condensation over competing~\cite{CDW} density-wave instabilities.
+Because the $\ell=1$ Pomeranchuk instability is likely only within states in which spin or valley polarization, or both, has already occurred, its appearance should be signaled most clearly by observables which detect reduced orientational symmetry, for example polarization direction dependence in interband optical absorption.

-Heisenberg and London imagined that momentum-space condensation might explain superconductivity.
-If spontaneous current states do occur in unbalanced bilayer graphene, it will be fascinating to sort out the similarities and differences between the properties of these broken symmetry states and those of superconductors.

-{\it Acknowledgments.} Financial support was received from Welch Foundation grant TBF1473, from NRI-SWAN, and from DOE Division of Materials Sciences and Engineering grant DE-FG03-02ER45958.
+{\it Acknowledgments.} Financial support was received from Welch Foundation grant TBF1473, from DOE Division of Materials Sciences and Engineering grant DE-FG03-02ER45958, and from the Italian Ministry of Education, University, and Research (MIUR) through the program ``FIRB - Futuro in Ricerca 2010" Grant No. RBFR10M5BT (``PLASMOGRAPH: plasmons and terahertz devices in graphene").
+We gratefully acknowledge assistance and computer time offered by the Texas Advanced Computing Center.